OneDrive/onedrive-api-docs/items/thumbnails.md

 ```http
 GET /drive/items/{item-id}/thumbnails
 ```

+This returns an array of available **thumbnailSets** for the item.
+Any item in OneDrive can have zero or more thumbnails.

 **Note:** You can use the _select_ query string parameter to control which thumbnail sizes are returned in the **ThumbnailSet**.
 For example, `/thumbnails?select=medium` retrieves only the medium sized thumbnails.